Fashion in 15th century Europe

 Featured:

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Fashion in 15th century Europe" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "1400–1500 in European fashion" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools